"I never know what I think about something until I read what I've written on it." ~ Faulkner

 When I was in eleventh grade, I studied American history, philosophy, and formal logic in the same semester.
 We dived deep into concepts like economics and Christianity.
 We constructed intense, rational arguments to defend our well-developed opinions.
 We memorized famous speeches that made us proud of being Americans, that made us want to change the world.
 We were going to change the world, and we declared as much to the adults in our lives.

 In my memory, we were met with a lot of raised eyebrows and nods accompanied by smug looks.
 Sure, the expressions seemed to say.
-I remember when I thought was gonna change the world.
+I remember when I thought I was gonna change the world.
 You'll grow out of it eventually.
 Their looks offended me and made me all the more determined to speak truth in a way that would make people listen.

 I went to college to become a lawyer.
 I wanted to fight for justice using passion and logic.
 I wanted to persuade the world of what I knew to be true based on logic, history, morality.
 However, after an especially tedious class, I realized that becoming a lawyer was NOT the way I wanted to do that with my life.
 I became an English major instead, because what good are logic, history, and morality if you can't communicate them effectively?